syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 **Scenario 3:**

-When **both the options have different values**, then the one which has the higher value is given preference.
+When **both the options have different values** is specified, then the one which has the higher value is given preference.
 For example, if the row count is 1 and the column count is 4, then the legend items are arranged in 4 rows by giving preference to row count.

 {% tabs %}